 Photos that are tagged with locations, or just seeing what friends/buddies are doing is sometimes the best resource for on-the-ground conditions reports.
 Instagram’s geo-tagged collections can be really helpful:

-(There are other geo-tagged collections, but there of lesser of use)
+(There are other geo-tagged collections, but they are of lesser of use)